daipv92/scrollviewlibrary/README.md

 That's it !!!

 ## Customization

-The following attributes can be set either via xml.
+The following attributes can be set either xml to custom how child view display.
 ```xml
 <declare-styleable name="CustomScrollView">
         <attr name="orientation" format="enum">